 Microsoft’s vision is to democratize AI and make it accessible and valuable to everyone.
 Join us to learn how to start building intelligence into your solutions with the Microsoft AI platform, including pre-trained AI services like Cognitive Services and Bot Framework, as well as deep learning tools like Azure Machine Learning.

 Senior Application Development Manager, Justin Scott, launched a new podcast this month you will want to check out.
-AI exposed looks at the world of Artificial Intelligence– discussing some of the latest trends, interviewing industry experts, and having fun in the process.
+AI exposed looks at the world of Artificial Intelligence-- discussing some of the latest trends, interviewing industry experts, and having fun in the process.
+In Episode#1, Justin Scott sits with one of our Microsoft ...